sorrir/node-bluetooth/README.md

                 'Type': new Variant('s', 'peripheral')
             }
         )
-        // this call is important
+        // this call writes the properties and exposes the interface
+        // to the bus.
+It needs to be called, otherwise the interface
+        // is invisible
         this._init()
     }